-I have read the Penn Yan Public Library Internet po responsible for what my child views on the Interne Internet use of any individual.
-I give my permission the Internet on a Library device; yes or no , on her/his/their own; or a tablet to bring home; yes or no Parent/Guardian signature Date
+responsible for what my child views on the Inter policy.
+I have discussed these with my child.
+I realize that I am rnet and that the Penn Yan Public Library will not monitor the Internet use of any individual.
+I give my permiss ion for (child's name)to use the Internet on a Library device; yes or no no , on her/his/their own; or a tablet to bring home; yes or Parent/Guardian signature Date Child's signature Date